 - Agree the lines of communication and make sure each party knows its responsibilities for dealing with enquiries.
 Take care to define who is doing what and coordinate the process.

-Get key items of advice confirmed in writing.
+Get key items of advice confirmed in writing

-3. Grooming the business
+3. Grooming your business for sale

 Showing the business in the best light is a crucial factor in gaining the best possible price.
 There are many ways to make a business shine, so it is always worth discussing with your advisers or non-executive directors.

-Create a good financial record.
+Create a good financial record

 - Concentrate on short-term results.